 Your first taste of txakoli, the sight of a bar filled with tapas, the smell of fresh olive oil being pressed, the feel of thinly sliced jamón ibérico between your fingers...your senses are sharper at the source.
 We believe travel should be unique and personal, but most of all, it should be authentic.
 Explore a culture through its food and drink, its producers and chefs and the love and "mimo" they put into all their creations.

 Since we were founded in San Sebastián, Spain, in 2009, we strive to bring the mimo to visitors who want to immerse themselves in local food culture.
-Live the Mimo experience on our culinary tours, at our gourmet shops in San Sebastián (San Sebastián Food) and Sevilla (Mimo Sevilla), as well as in our luxury cooking school located in the Hotel Maria Cristina in the centre of San Sebastián.
+Live the Mimo experience on our culinary tours, at our gourmet shops in San Sebastián (Mimo San Sebastián), Sevilla (Mimo Sevilla), and Mallorca (Mimo Mallorca), as well as in our luxury cooking school located in the Hotel Maria Cristina in the centre of San Sebastián.
 Our team of locals is passionate about sharing their culture, offering a taste of its delicious dishes, and welcoming you into the Mimo family.

 Managing Director & Founder

 After working as a city banker in London, Jon took a holiday to San Sebastian and shortly after dropped everything to live in this beautiful city by the sea.
 While working in hospitality at Villa Soro he recognized the city’s need for a food tourism hub and San Sebastian Food was born.
 What started as a dream quickly grew from pintxo tours to a bricks-and-mortar location.
-In autumn of 2014, he moved San Sebastian Food into its new home in the famed Hotel Maria Cristina, a Luxury Collection Hotel, with the inauguration of the San Sebastián Food Gourmet Shop.
-In April 2015, he opened the San Sebastian Food Cooking School.
-Always hungry, he has expanded the business to include Mimo Sevilla, a gourmet shop and culinary experiences business in Seville, Spain.
+In autumn of 2014, he moved San Sebastian Food into its new home in the famed Hotel Maria Cristina, a Luxury Collection Hotel, with the inauguration of a luxurious gourmet shop.
+In April 2015, he opened a 500 m2 cooking school.
+Always hungry, he has expanded the business to include Mimo Sevilla and Mimo Mallorca, under the new name of Mimo.

 Operations & Development Manager